NatuurkundePracticumAmsterdam/PySide6-compact-documentation/docs/tutorial/adding_widgets_to_a_window.md

 ```

-Running the above code will show a window with a label with a button that does absolutely nothing when clicked:
+Running the above code will show a window with a label with a button that does absolutely nothing when clicked (which we will fix in the next step :fontawesome-regular-face-laugh-wink:).

 <img src="../images/button_and_label.png" alt="Button and label" width="300">